johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_1.md

       df['budget'] = df['budget'].str.replace(",","").str.replace("$","").str.rstrip()
       df = df[df['budget'].map(special_match)]
       ```
 - **`genres`** and **`stars`** were string values that needed to be cast to lists.
-Lists can be tricky to work with as series in DataFrames, but I learned a lot by struggling with them in this project and I feel I've added some useful tools to my toolkit.
+Nested lists can be tricky to work with as series in DataFrames, but I learned a lot by struggling with them in this project and I feel I've added some useful tools to my toolkit.
   - Before:`"Cher,Nicolas Cage,Olympia Dukakis"`
   - After: `[Cher, Nicolas Cage, Olympia Dukakis]`
       ```javascript